MicrosoftDocs/dynamics365-guidance/guidance/implementation-portal/overview.md

 [Dynamics 365 Implementation Portal](https://aka.ms/D365ImplementationPortal) helps you implement solutions with Dynamics 365 successfully based on the [Success By Design](../implementation-guide/success-by-design.md) framework.
 The implementation portal provides tools to help you manage project data, project users, create reviews, and update project profiles.
 You also have access to implementation guidance that is tailored specifically to your project.

-> [!NOTE]
-> New capabilities are added throughout 2023 release wave 1.
-Learn more in [the release plans](/dynamics365/release-plan/2023wave1/fasttrack-implementation-portal).

 The Implementation Portal navigation panel includes the following links:

 * Engagements